donalhill/bd2dst3pi/README.md

  - learn how to load `ROOT` files using the `root_pandas` package, putting the data into `pandas` DataFrame format.

- - learn how to calculate new variables in `pandas`, to study the flight distance of the tau candidate before it decays to three pions.
+ - learn how to calculate new variables in `pandas`.

  - plot variable distributions in B0 -> D* 3pi data and MC to compare them, making use of the `pandas` and `matplotlib` Python packages.

  - perform an invariant mass fit to the B0 -> D* 3pi MC sample using the `zfit` package.

  - perform a fit to the B0 -> D* 3pi decays in data, using our knowledge of `zfit` from the MC fit.
-The objective of the fit is to measure the `normalsiation yield`, so the total number of B0 -> D* 3pi decays in the peak.
+The objective of the fit is to measure the `normalsiation yield` i.e. the total number of B0 -> D* 3pi decays in the peak.
 In the data fit, we will import some shape parameters measured in the B0 -> D* 3pi MC fit to help constrain the peak shape.
 To do this, we will learn how to store useful code output into `JSON` files, which can be read back into other scripts later.

- - compare the B0 -> D* 3pi and B0 -> D* tau nu MC sample variable distributions, to understand some of the key similarities and differences between them.
+ - perform a BDT selection using `scikit-learn` to distinguish between B0 -> D* 3pi signal events and combinatorial (random combinations) background.

  - learn how to write useful output numbers of the analysis into `LaTeX` tables, which can be used in your documentation.
 In particular, the normalisation yield measured in the data fit can be used in the measurement of `R(D*)`, so it is important to persist this to `JSON` format and also in `LaTeX` format for your report.